Kovah/LinkAce-Website/content/docs/v1/setup/setup-with-docker/advanced.md

 ### 1. Copy all needed files

-Download the Docker setup package from the LinkAce repository: [**linkace-docker-advanced.zip**](https://github.com/Kovah/LinkAce/releases/latest)
+Download the Docker setup package from the LinkAce repository and unpack it: [**linkace-docker-advanced.zip**](https://github.com/Kovah/LinkAce/releases/latest)

 ### 2. Edit the base configuration

-By default, you have to change the following variables before starting the setup:
+You have to change the following settings in the .env file before starting the setup:

 * DB_PASSWORD - Please set a secure password here
 * REDIS_PASSWORD - Please set a secure password here